MicrosoftDocs/VBA-Docs/api/Word.FillFormat.UserTextured.md

 ## Syntax

-_expression_. `UserTextured`( `_TextureFile_` )
+_expression_.**UserTextured** (_TextureFile_)

 _expression_ Required.
-A variable that represents a '[FillFormat](Word.FillFormat.md)' object.
+A variable that represents a **[FillFormat](word.fillformat.md)** object.

 ## Remarks

 If you want to fill the shape with one large image, use the **[UserPicture](Word.FillFormat.UserPicture.md)** method.

 ## Example

 This example adds two rectangles to the active document.
-The rectangle on the left is filled with one large image of the picture in Tiles.bmp; the rectangle on the right is filled with many small tiles of the picture in Tiles.bmp
+The rectangle on the left is filled with one large image of the picture in Tiles.bmp; the rectangle on the right is filled with many small tiles of the picture in Tiles.bmp.

 ```vb
 Sub Texture()